Umrah: How to Perform the Lesser Pilgrimage to Mecca

 Planning Your Visit

 Accommodation: Book hotels near Al-Masjid al-Haram as early as possible — proximity matters greatly as you will be performing multiple tawaf.
-The Mecca accommodation guide covers the key hotel zones.
+The Mecca accommodation guide covers the key hotel zones and price ranges.

-Medina: Most Umrah packages include time in Medina for visiting Al-Masjid an-Nabawi.
-See the Medina guide for information on the Prophet’s Mosque and other holy sites.
+Medina: Most Umrah itineraries combine Mecca with time in Medina for visiting Al-Masjid an-Nabawi.
+See the Medina guide and the Al-Masjid an-Nabawi guide for information on the Prophet’s Mosque and surrounding sites.

-Best time for crowds: Late nights in Mecca are less crowded for tawaf — many pilgrims prefer performing tawaf after midnight when the Mataf (circumambulation area) is more open.
+Best time for tawaf: Late nights in Mecca are less crowded — many pilgrims prefer performing tawaf after midnight when the Mataf (circumambulation area) is more open and the atmosphere is particularly profound.

 Frequently Asked Questions